wts-thomas/wts-wordpress-default-theme/readme.txt

 This theme resets the WordPress environment and prepares it for smooth operation of Elementor.

 Screenshot's images & icons are licensed under: Creative Commons (CC0), https://creativecommons.org/publicdomain/zero/1.0/legalcode

+= 2.6.0 - 07-03-2024 =
+* Elementor Custom Shape Dividers (Slashes)

+= 2.5.1 - 07-01-2024 =
+* Elementor QueryID functions (child_pages)

+= 2.5.0 - 06-24-2024 =
+* Removes Breadcrumb function and styles in favor of using plugin widgets
+* Removes Elementor Notices and Promotions for AI and Image Optimizer
+* Added additional Menus for using in layouts (additional Header and Footer menus)

+= 2.4.3 - 05-21-2024 =
+* Margin bottom for Gravity Form forms
+* Added new Landing Page template

 = 2.4.2 - 05-02-2024 =
 * Adds checkbox to disable function to hide menu items for non wtsks users